We recently visited the Oor Wullie Bucket Trail in Dundee to pay homage to a childhood favourite of mine – Oor Wullie, or Our William for non-Scots.

 Six years ago during the winter of 2010 we spent ten hours in a blizzard trying to drive the 22.6 miles between Dundee and Perth.
 When we finally reached Perth the road south was closed and the police turned us back towards Dundee. iPhone dying and in desperate need of a roof for the night I remembered Dundee had an Apex.
 I dialled, got through and snapped up the last available room before my phone died.
 We arrived to a huge queue at reception and a full hotel – unheard of for a Sunday night in late November.

 We ended up staying for two nights while the blizzard raged outside.
 It was blissful being holed up in a cozy 4-star spa hotel as the country ground to a halt.
 We’d been travelling home from a stay at a hotel in Aberdeen so we had swimwear with us – result.
-It was lovely, relaxing in a hot-tub watching the snow falling outside.
+It was lovely, relaxing in a hot-tub as we watched the snow falling outside.

 Our room during that stay had a great view of the HM Frigate Unicorn which was berthed in a dock outside.
 The 200-year-old ship is Scotland’s only example of a wooden warship.